NoahZinsmeister/ProveIt/README.md

 ProveIt implements proof of historical data possession on the Ethereum blockchain.
 What this means in practice is that any Ethereum address can submit a 32-byte cryptographic hash to ProveIt's ledger and gain the ability to prove that the owner(s) of this address wrote/possessed the text/data that resolves to the hash at a particular time.
 The ledger also allows addresses to stake arbitrary amounts of Ether alongside their entries, lending credibility.

+To interact with ProveIt:
+1. Clone this repo
+2. Edit docs/js/secrets.js.example to include your own INFURA API key (which you can request for free [here](https://infura.io/)), and rename it secrets.js
+3. open index.html

+To submit an entry to ProveIt (Warning: for advanced users only):
+1. modify addEntry.js as appropriate

 Potential uses cases:
 * Individual __I__ is a rabid Elon Musk fan, and wants to make a prediction about Musk's glorious future endeavors.
 Using their Ethereum address __A__, __I__ could submit ```By 2030, a company founded or owned in part by Elon Musk will have delivered a human to the surface of Mars``` to the ProveIt ledger at time __T__.
 At any point from now until 2030, __I__ can submit evidence of their ownership of __A__ in standard ways (i.e. by signing a credible message via something like the [Etherscan verifySig tool](https://etherscan.io/verifySig)) thereby proving that they made this statement at time __T__.
 This makes __I__ seem prescient, and more importantly, affirms their Musk fanhood.
 One could imagine, however, that a rival Musk supporter __R__ might submit many such messages, varying the year, and revealing only the one that makes them appear most credible.
 To combat this issue, __I__ can lock up an arbitrary amount, __x__, of ether alongside their statement.
 This amount cannot be recovered without destroying the associated ledger entry.
 If we assume that __R__ must submit 20 different entries to have a high probability of ending up with at least one very close prediction, they’re forced to lock up 20*__x__ ether, dissuading them from attacking.
 * Imagine that Individual __I__ is also an amateur paparazzo/a, and manages to snap an incredibly ~~compromising~~ valuable photograph of Elon.
 They’re desperately worried that this photo will be stolen and published by __R__, depriving __I__ of all glory and potential proceeds.
 If __I__ wishes to prove possession of this photograph at time __T__ they can simply make a (cryptographically secure) 32-byte hash of this photograph, and store the hash in ProveIt.
 The data that produced this hash will of course be unknown at time __T__, but at any point in the future __I__ could release the data (photograph) and allow anyone to verify that it does indeed hash to the entry that __I__ made in ProveIt at time __T__.